Brands 15 min read

 What should I do before modifying a Kia Stinger GT?

-Baseline maintenance, tires, and brakes first.
+Baseline maintenance, inspection, and logs first; tires and brakes move earlier when the car is traction-, heat-, weight-, towing-, or track-limited.
 A stable baseline prevents chasing problems that aren’t “mod related.”

 What is the safest first step for performance?